 This is a member of the Fives family of games.
 The difference is the way that the first double is used as a spinner.
-This was reported to be John Wannamaker's favorite game by Dominic C. Armanino in one of his books.
-For the younger readers, John Wannamaker was famous for his chain of department stores.
+This was reported to be John Wanamaker's favorite game by Dominic C. Armanino in one of his books.
+For the younger readers, John Wanamaker was famous for his chain of department stores.

 The game uses a double six domino set.
 The game can be played by two to four players.
 The four player game is usually a partnership game.
 A cribbage board is useful for scoring, since scores are totaled as they are made and not at the end of the hand.